SV1CAL/Satellite-FUN/README.md

 # Satellite-FUN
-If you use this sofware , please check regularly back as I am constanly working on any bugs found/reported.
+If you use this software , please check regularly back as I am constantly working on any bugs found/reported.

+Please follow the link below for installation instructions and a basic user guide:

 https://sv1cal.com/satellite-fun-software/

+Notes:
+1) The DJTSatLib.dll need to be registered first according to the instructions published above.
+2) The dot is used as the decimal point symbol.

-Satellite FUN is a C# application which predicts satellite passes , tracks satellites, automatically starts RF recording (HDSDR) and post-processing (SatDump).
+Satellite FUN is a C# application which predicts satellite passes , tracks satellites, automatically starts RF recording (HDSDR/SatDump) and post-processing (SatDump).
 The goal is mainly unattended Weather/ Earth observation satellite reception on L and X band .
 It supports the SPID BIG RAS  including the HR version through the  Rot2Prog protocol and other rotators through HamLib.

 Satellite FUN is just a hobby project written to suit my own needs for satellite tracking , especially on X band , where accurate antenna positioning is very important.
 If you find it useful, please send me a message and report bugs etc !
 THANKS !!!